yochannah/carpentries.org/_posts/2021/09/2021-09-21-incubator-lesson-data-visualization-python.md

 ---
 layout: page
 authors: ["Jenna Jordan"]
-teaser: "Get involved in the community’s development of a new lesson on the development of interactive data visualizations in Python."
+teaser: "Get involved in the community’s development of a new lesson on how to create interactive data visualizations in Python."
 title: "Incubator Lesson Spotlight: Interactive Data Visualizations in Python"
 date: 2021-09-21
 time: "09:00:00"